chaitalivd/FastFoodApplication/README.md

 # Fast-Food-Application
 This app is a demo version to order Fast Food, It is a Xamarin.Forms Application.
-This application is still in development phase.
+This application is being updated with new features frequently.

 ## Building the project
 Build the project in Visual Studio 2017 and Run.